vilya/ply-parsing-perf/README.md

 Results - macOS
 ---------------

-* Times are in milliseconds, for parsing all files in the collection.
+* Times are in milliseconds and are for parsing all files in the collection.
 * The machine used for these timings was a 2015 MacBook Pro.
+* These results are from before the `msh_ply` parser was added.

 Precognition off: